Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Discussion and summary

-Collisions affect the normal modes and the continuum in different ways.
-The normal mode response exponentially damps away due to a combination of collective Landau damping and collisional effects; the frequencies and damping rates of the normal modes get shifted from the Landau values in presence of collisions.
-When $\nu_\rmc<2\omega_\rmP$, collisions enhance the damping rate of the normal modes above the Landau damping rate of collisionless plasma.
+Collisions affect the discrete modes and the continuum in different ways.
+The discrete mode response exponentially damps away due to a combination of collective Landau damping and collisional effects; the frequencies and damping rates of the discrete modes get shifted from the Landau values in presence of collisions.
+When $\nu_\rmc<2\omega_\rmP$, collisions enhance the damping rate of the discrete modes above the Landau damping rate of collisionless plasma.
 For $\nu_\rmc\gtrsim 2\omega_\rmP$, collisions make the modes non-oscillatory and purely damped.
-For $\nu_\rmc \gg 2\omega_\rmP$, the damping rates of the modes become weaker than the corresponding Landau damping rates.
+For $\nu_\rmc \gg 2\omega_\rmP$, the damping rates of the modes become weaker than the corresponding Landau damping rates (this slow decay in the frequent collision/fluid regime has also been noted by \citep[][]{Bell.83,Epperlein.etal.92,Bychenkov.etal.95,Brantov.Bychenkov.06,Brantov.Bychenkov.12,Rozmus.etal.17}).
 Therefore, collisions facilitate the collective damping of the response when they are rare, but oppose damping when they are very frequent.